 Conspiracy and aimless faith

 There's an infamous conspiracy poster that I'm sure everyone has seen in their weird uncle's basement.
 It reads "I want to believe" in big bold text, below a blurry picture of a UFO.
 The surrounding woods and off tilt angle give reason for the poor photography.
 This image exists despite photography, in fact, the photo itself doesn't matter.
 It's unrelated to the true subject of the poster.
 This subject does not require photo evidence, belief isn't important to this world view, what matters is merely the desire to believe.
-So, what is this subject?

 Links